 In order to help you decide when and where to post your videos depending on what stage of your marketing plan you’re working to improve, we’ve put together a list of 20 different places you may want to post your videos to increase your viewership, build brand awareness, and drive more business.
 Let’s dive in.

-Where to post a video
+Where to post a video no matter what your goal is

 Where to post a video to attract more visitors